7 Things to Keep in Mind While Localising eLearning Content

 You could get your course’s text translated, but that won’t provide your learners with a seamless and coherent experience.
-Localization is the process in which you adapt your entire course to suit a language and the associated culture.
-Localization not only involves translating the text but also adapting non-textual elements (audio, video, icons, images, symbols, colors, user-interface, etc.) to fit right into the cultural context.
+Localisation is the process in which you adapt your entire course to suit a language and the associated culture.
+Localisation not only involves translating the text but also adapting non-textual elements (audio, video, icons, images, symbols, colours, user interface, etc.) to fit right into the cultural context.

-In this article, I’ll be discussing some things you must keep in mind when localizing eLearning content.
+In this article, I’ll be discussing some things you must keep in mind when localising eLearning content.

 Content creators, professionals, educators, and brands prefer to use eLearning authoring tools to create professional-looking, interactive courses.
 These tools are a boon for beginners and those without a proper design background as they provide you with ready-to-use templates and interactive elements.

 Some languages take up more space because they use more words, or they contain many characters.
-When you are localizing your eLearning course of different languages, these spacing issues might lead to formatting errors.
+When you localise your eLearning course in different languages, these spacing issues might lead to formatting errors.
 So, you must ensure that your design allows for changes in text spacing (contraction and expansion).
-A great way to do is by maintaining consistent spacing between text fragments.
+A great way to do this is by maintaining consistent spacing between text fragments.

-Ideally, it would be best if you had your localization strategy ready before you start creating the course.
+Ideally, it would be best to have your localisation strategy ready before you start creating the course.
 That way, you can ensure that there are no hiccups along the way.
 Building a repository of assets, templates, and content that can be adapted easily later is essential to the strategy.
-If you wish to localize your course for more languages or markets in the future, this repository will come in handy.
+If you wish to localise your course for more languages or markets in the future, this repository will come in handy.

 Like subtitles, you will need to add voice-overs to your videos manually.

-As you might have guessed, localizing eLearning content is easier said than done.
-An ideal language service provider (LSP) will easily handle all these projects and leave you with just reviewing your localized content.
+As you might have guessed, localising eLearning content is easier said than done.
+An ideal language service provider (LSP) will easily handle all these projects and leave you with just reviewing your localised content.
 When you’re looking to collaborate with an LSP, ensure that they:

-Localizing an eLearning course requires one to keep an eye on many different things at the same time.
-One error or localization mistake can ruin the entire learning experience.
-Translate By Humans has successfully completed many eLearning localization projects and is currently collaborating with some well-known brands.
+Localising an eLearning course requires one to keep an eye on many different things at the same time.
+One error or localisation mistake can ruin the entire learning experience.
+Translate By Humans has successfully completed many eLearning localisation projects and is currently collaborating with some well-known brands.